aaronasherrandall/python_data_types/README.md

 #### A Tuple object is an ordered collection of one or more data items, not necessarily of the same type, put in parentheses.
 The only difference is that tuples are immutable.
 Tuples once created cannot be modified.

-#### Tuples are used to write-protect data and are usually faster than list as it cannot change dynamically.
+#### Tuples are used to write-protect data and are usually faster than lists as it cannot change dynamically.

 #### It is defined within parentheses () where items are separated by commas.